Apply

 You will hold a full-time university student status in the Czech Republic, in the sense of continuous preparation for future professions (official student status determined by Czech law).
 If you study in an American accredited program, you are registered as a life-long learning student, not a university student in an accredited program.

-*As of July 1, 2024, citizens of selected non-EU/EFTA countries are exempt from the need to hold a “STUDY” visa in order to access the job market in Czechia, i.e. they can work even with the visa “OTHER”.
+*As of July 1, 2024, citizens of selected non-EU/EFTA countries are exempt from the need to hold a “STUDY” purpose residence permit in order to access the job market in Czechia, i.e. they can work even with the long-term residence permit (NOT a visa) with the purpose of “OTHER”.
 Further details are provided here.

 For Czech citizens under 26